beeware/toga/docs/introduction/philosophy.rst

 generators and context managers in a way that a wrapper around a C library wouldn't be able to (at least, not easily).

 This also means supporting Python 3.
-Toga supports both Python 2 and Python 3.
+Toga supports both Python 2 and Python 3, in a unified codebase by following established conventions.

 `pip install` and nothing more
 ------------------------------